 Though the weather is more moderate than in some regions of Canada, Nova Scotia still experiences its share of annual snowfall.
 And, depending on your specific microclimate, it is astonishingly varied. [iv] Thus, almost every M.T.N Design architectural style offers design concepts that work in this region.
 For example, densely wooded coves welcome Western Heritage style homes as easily as they embrace a cottage from our Cabin Refined™ series.

 With their unique architectural characteristics and smaller footprints, Cabin Refined™ residences are exploding in popularity.
 We have more than one Cabin Refined™ project completed or in-process in the region including a Dakota-inspired residence.

 Meet The Nova Scotia Client Representative

 PrecisionCraft client representative, Colin Showalter, P. Tech (Eng), brings nearly 15 years in the building industry to every client project.
-In addition to being an experienced engineering professional, Colin also offers a detailed knowledge of building techniques, including energy efficient products and methods.
+In addition to being an experienced engineering professional, Colin also offers detailed knowledge of building techniques, including energy-efficient products and methods.

 Contemplating Nova Scotia for your custom log, timber, or hybrid home?
 Connect with Colin on LinkedIn.

 Nova Scotia provides PrecisionCraft clients never-ending opportunities to enjoy life by immersing themselves in its quaint yet cosmopolitan culture.
 That the province beckons to log and timber homeowners is no surprise.
 And, because this ocean jewel is still undiscovered by so much of the world, its charming appeal is surely enhanced.
 If you are considering Nova Scotia for your next luxury home, please contact us.
 Additionally, order your complimentary literature here.